amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 y = [ℝ 2 3] ## elements automatically initialised to 0.0
 ```

-The transpose `⊤` and the addition `+` matrix operators are declared this way.
+The transpose `ᵀ` and the addition `+` matrix operators are declared this way.

 ```
-_⊤ : (m n : ℕ) ⇒ [𝛼 m n] → [𝛼 n m]
+_ᵀ : (m n : ℕ) ⇒ [𝛼 m n] → [𝛼 n m]
 _+_ : (m n : ℕ) ⇒ [𝛼 m n] → [𝛼 m n] → [𝛼 m n]
 ```

-The compiler can verify that transposing a matrix `y` of size $m \times n$, by invoking `y⊤`, yields a matrix of size $n \times m$.
+The compiler can verify that transposing a matrix `y` of size $m \times n$, by invoking `yᵀ`, yields a matrix of size $n \times m$.
 Also, the compiler will ensure that the element types and the sizes of the argument matrices are matched for the matrix addition expression `y1 + y2`.
 But in languages with simple type systems, these verifications can only be done by performance-sapping runtime size checks.

 A dependent type system additionally provides advanced types that a simpler type system like the [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) cannot.
 A [dependent product type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) $\Pi$ (that is, a dependent function type) corresponds to universal quantification $∀$ of predicate logic.
 A [dependent sum type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) $\Sigma$ (dependent pair type) corresponds to existential quantification $∃$ of predicate logic.